top of page

 Erin received her BFA in Graphic Design from Salisbury University.
 Before her time at Hill-Snowdon, Erin previously worked as a freelancer and in business operations.
 Her time in DC led her to the work of the foundation and she has been there learning ever since.

 Erin is a South Korean Adoptee and believes in citizenship for all.
 She loves to cook and try out new recipes, travel, and is on a meandering journey towards minimalism.
-She has lived in Baltimore City, Maryland for the past nine years with her husband, son Ben (2.5), and two cats.
+She has lived in Baltimore City, Maryland for the past decade+ with her husband, son Ben (4), and two cats.

 Nat Williams